PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 repeated this pattern to create a new cmdlet for each of the `vssadmin` subcommands.

 Notice that the first line of the JSON references a schema file.
 This file comes with the Crescendo module.
-I copied that to the folder where I was developing my module.
 I used Visual Studio Code (VS Code) to do all my development.
-With this schema file, VS Code provides IntelliSense for the JSON, making it easy to know what values are required and the type of information needed.
+With this schema file, VS Code provides IntelliSense for the JSON, making it easy to know which values are required and the type of information needed.

 Eventually, I added properties to the configuration for full help with descriptions and examples.
 And I defined parameter sets for the `vssadmin` commands that supported parameters.